Abstract

 mediated the cross-disciplinary encounters, as in one project where the students, in

-group’s work as having “a lot of cross-fertilization of methodologies … not so much
+work as having “a lot of cross-fertilization of methodologies …

-about content” suggesting that disciplinary foci may be less malleable than
+not so much about content” suggesting that disciplinary foci may be less

-methodological approaches.
-An historian explained that s/he started to understand
+malleable than methodological approaches.
+An historian explained that s/he started to

-knows yet what the thing will be.
+because no one knows yet what the thing will be.
 It makes some people anxious.
-It makes members
+It

-uncomfortable sometimes, but it has been very productive.
-You go on an inkling.
-You
+makes members uncomfortable sometimes, but it has been very productive.
+You go on

-go on a hunch and you see where it takes you.
-That is typical of ethnography, but
+an inkling.
+You go on a hunch and you see where it takes you.
+That is typical of

 These dynamic and educational elements of collaboration influenced how the